 But why not tax returns you may ask?

 Courts have generally been unwilling to allow taxpayers to use attorneys for tax preparation for the sole purpose of later invoking the privilege.
-Otherwise, unscrupulous taxpayers and attorneys could make it very difficult for the IRS to prosecute tax crimes such as filing false statements.
+Otherwise, unscrupulous taxpayers and attorneys (even unwittingly) could make it very difficult for the IRS to prosecute tax crimes such as filing false statements.

 Should your attorney prepare your tax returns in an offshore compliance matter?

 In a Ninth Circuit case, United States v.
 Abrahams, the court held that communications made “to acquire legal advice about what to claim on tax returns may be privileged.”
 So there are some limited roles that an attorney can play in the tax preparation process that will be privileged, but the tax return and the workpapers used to create a return are not typically protected under attorney-client privilege when the attorney prepares the tax return.

 The attorney-client privilege does not apply to information relating to the preparation of tax returns.